 How to eat: To eat Japanese grapes, you have to peel the skin.
 Consume the flesh and remove its seeds.

 When referring to the yummy and refreshing Japanese drinks, you must taste the fantastic juices made from watermelon.
-This fruit will cool your body on summer days in Japan.
-This fruit grows well in the tropical and subtropical regions worldwide.
+Watermelons grow well in tropical and subtropical regions worldwide.

 In Japan, this delicious fruit has popped up in the country since the Edo Period from the 17th to 19th century.
 Gradually, it has become a staple fruit in this country.
 Japanese cultivated the seedless version for the first time in the 1930s.